Door County Lighthouse Festival

 How to See Sherwood Point Lighthouse

 Since the lighthouse is on private Coast Guard property, it is not open for public tours.
-However, all are welcome to explore during the annual Door County Lighthouse Festival!
+However, all are welcome to explore during Door County Lighthouse Passport Days.
 You can also sail by the lighthouse and take pictures from Sturgeon Bay any time of year.

 6. Plum Island Rear Range Lighthouse